Overview of available semester/master projects

 [Semester] Learning to explain the predictions of neural networks

 The predictive powers of convolution neural networks in recent years have been achieved or surpassed human level performance.
 However, interpretability or lack thereof limits the adoption of these methods in decision critical domains.
-This project aims to address this issue in the context of diagnosing dysgraphia.
+This project aims to address this issue in the context of diagnosing dysgraphia (a learning disability that results in an inability to write coherently).
 A popular solution is to apply saliency maps (eg. guided backprop and its variants).
-However, given domain knowledge of this condition, can we have a more descriptive explanation, by incorporating a prior on some features we would like the explanations to have, or learning an unsupervised representation of descriptors.
+However, we think in terms of high level concepts, thus, pixel level activations can be hard to understand.
+We aim to learn an unsupervised representation of possible descriptors to be used as explanations.

 Prerequisites: Deep learning, Pytorch, image processing